TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.35.md

 ---

-Jesus said unto them.
-I am the bread of life: he that cometh to me shall not hunger, and he that believeth on me shall never thirst.
+Jesus said to them, "I am the bread of life.
+He who comes to me will not be hungry, and he who believes in me will never be thirsty.